brentharts/CICY/README.md

 bundles in the box, and every character is equidistributed.
 The order-2 version of the same shape is valid and *not* free, which is the contrast the argument rests on and which the tests assert side by side.

+### Non-abelian groups, and why they need an explicit lift

+An element acts on the ambient by a permutation of factors plus linear maps, and two such data give the *same* map on the ambient exactly when they differ by a scalar on each factor.
+The defining polynomials do not respect that
+quotient: rescaling factor `i` by `lambda_i` multiplies `p_a` by `prod_i lambda_i^{d[i][a]}`, so the charge is a property of the representative, not of the geometric element.
+Element equality is projective on the ambient and **not** projective on the polynomials, and there is no way to have both.

+`MatrixGroupAction` resolves it by working with an explicit lift: the group is whatever the generators close up to under composition, with *exact* equality on the full data.
+Every character is then unambiguous and the trace formula applies verbatim — for arbitrary finite groups, abelian or not.
+The cost is stated rather than hidden: `order` is the order of the lift, and `scalar_subgroup` finds the elements acting trivially on the ambient, so `geometric_order` is what belongs in `-ind(V)/|Gamma|`.

+The demonstration is small and sharp.
+Rescaling one tetraquadric factor by `-1` acts trivially on `P^1`, hence trivially on X, so the geometric group is trivial while the lift has order 2.
+At `k = (1,0,0,0)` the two sections of `O(1)` are odd under the scalar and **none** descend; at `k = (2,0,0,0)` they are even and all four do.
+The ordinary index cannot see the difference; the invariant index can.

+**What is computed without a character table.** Decomposing the index into irreducibles of a non-abelian group needs its character table, which this package does not compute.
+But the two quantities the physics needs do not require one: the multiplicity of the *trivial* representation — the index of the descended bundle — is `(1/|Gamma|) sum_h L(h)`, an average of traces; and the freeness diagnostic is the vanishing of every `L(h)` for `h != e`, tested directly.
+So non-abelian groups are supported for those and **refused** for the irreducible decomposition, rather than being handed a decomposition computed against a table that isn't there. `S_3` and `S_4` on the tetraquadric factors close correctly at orders 6 and 24, with `L(e)` matching `line_co_euler` to 4e-15.

 ### Permuting the defining polynomials, and an oracle for the sign